nxrighthere/ValveSockets-CSharp/README.md

 Building
 --------

-A managed assembly can be built using any available compiling platform that supports C# 3.0 or higher.
+A managed assembly can be built using any available compiling platform that supports C# 3.0 or Higher.

 Define `VALVESOCKETS_SPAN` to enable support for Span.
 Please, follow [these steps](https://github.com/nxrighthere/ValveSockets-CSharp/issues/3#issuecomment-491916163) to enable fast access to native memory blocks and improve performance.